 Square, however, set out to change all that.
 With new wireless technologies and payment software, there was no fundamental reason why small-scale merchants could accept card payments.
 A change was needed.

-The company is now widely seen as a leader in the payments space an taking payment processing to new heights.
+The company is now widely seen as a leader in the payments space an taking payment processing to new heights in 2023.
 If there is going to be a further revolution in how we pay for goods and services, the expectation is that it will involve Square to some degree.

 Square now does much more than offer companies point-of-sale services.
-It’s expanded into many other areas, executing everything from payroll to loans.
+It is expanded into many other areas, executing everything from payroll to loans.
 Square wants to be a kind of one-stop-shop for small businesses all over North America.
 Take a look at the company’s incredible story in the following infographic.
+Block is big time and building blockchain as well as profitable payments!

 Infographic by University of Alabama Birmingham